nephoseu/20250120-Azure101-igpavl/Labs/LAB_06_networking.md

 ### Challenge 3 ping one machine from another

-1. Use Cloud Shell to login to frontendVM (ssh linuxuser@<public IP>)
+1. Use Cloud Shell to login to vmfrontendVM (ssh linuxuser@Public IP Address of the frontend VM (Challenge 2.1.))
-1. use "ping <ip of the backendVM>"
+2. Use "ping <ip of the backendVM>"
-1. keep the cloud shell open, but you can minimize it
+3. Keep the cloud shell open - you can minimize it

 <details>